 - Enroll in at least one (1) credit hour of CHEM 8999 Thesis/Dissertation Research under the name of their advisor each term they are in residence (including Summer terms).
-Students should enroll in CHEM 8998 under the name of the Vice Chair for Graduate Studies in their first term. - Enroll in one of the CHEM 8891-8895 (1 credit hour) divisional seminar courses each Autumn and Spring term - Complete CHEM 6780 Faculty Research Presentations, CHEM 6781 Laboratory Safety, and CHEM 6782 Ethics in Scientific Research in the first year of study - Complete at least three (3) credit hours of graduate coursework outside of their chosen division.
+Students should enroll in CHEM 8998 under the name of the Vice Chair for Graduate Studies in their first term. - Enroll in one of the CHEM 8891-8895 (1 credit hour) divisional seminar courses each Autumn and Spring term - Complete CHEM 6780 Faculty Research Presentations, CHEM 6781 Laboratory Safety, and CHEM

+- 6782 Ethics in Scientific Research in the first year of study - Complete at least three (3) credit hours of graduate coursework outside of their chosen division.
 These classes will typically come from the Chemistry or Biochemistry offerings from another major area, but they may include graduate coursework in another department with the permission of the advisor and Vice Chair for Graduate Studies.
 Typically, 6000+ courses in Chemistry or Biochemistry or 5000+ courses in another department would meet this requirement.
 Most students fulfill this requirement by enrolling in 3 credit hours of 6000-level Chemistry or Biochemistry classes outside their division in the first semester.
+CHEM 6790 (Scientific Writing) can be counted as an out-of-division course to fulfill this requirement.